-- 89. The term 'heritage assets' includes listed buildings and structures, locally listed buildings, conservation areas and items on the Historic Environment Record. - 90.
+- 89. The term 'heritage assets' includes listed buildings and structures, locally listed buildings, non-designated assets, conservation areas and items on the Historic Environment Record. - 90.
 There are 8 listed buildings or structures in the Parish51.
 These are shown on Map 8a: